Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 and does not overpower the dialogue.

 !!! note "Safe values"
-    Safe values are generally between 1px and 2px, assuming a 1920x1080 video.
+    A safe shadow offset is between 1px and 2px, with a shadow transparency of 140 to 180.
-    For transparency,
-    a value between 140 and 200 is usually best.

 !!! example "Kaleido's default borders and shadows"

-    For Kaleido,
-    we use a border of 3.6px,
-    a shadow of 1.5px,
+    Kaleido uses a border width of 3.6px, a shadow offset of 1.5px,
     and a shadow transparency of 160.

     ![Kaleido's default borders and shadows](./img/styling/kaleido-house-style-outline.png)